by

 took the ferry to Staten Island , and rambled

-and most of Brooklyn and Queens .
+all of Manhattan Brooklyn and Queens .

 There was a companionable yet solitary component to our long walks which lulled